Frequently Asked Questions

 I want to complete my elective courses before I’m granted entry into the program.
 Is this possible?

-This is possible; however you will need to successfully get into the Dental Hygiene Degree Program before we are able to access whether or not we your electives can be approved if they aren’t from our list of pre-approved electives for Category 1 and Category 2.
+This is possible; however you will need to successfully get into the Dental Hygiene Degree Program before we are able to access whether or not your electives can be approved if they are not from our list of pre-approved electives for Category 1 and Category 2.
 You will need to apply to general UBC admissions by going to the you.ubc.ca website, noting the deadline for the term you are applying to and following general admissions requirements.
 You will also have to keep in mind that you won’t be able to take any Dental Hygiene courses before you are granted entry into the Faculty of Dentistry and you will need to keep in mind that you will need to have the pre-requisites for the courses you want to take.
 You should also keep in mind that being offered admission to UBC does not guarantee you will be offered admission to the Dental Hygiene Degree Program.

 How many applicants are accepted to Degree Completion?